XPRTZ/zeeman-training/Labs/01-logic-apps.md

 This opens the drag-and-drop workflow editor.

----

 ### 5. Add a Trigger: HTTP Request
-- In the designer, click "Add a trigger"
+- In the designer, click `Add a trigger`
 - Search for “HTTP” and select **When an HTTP request is received**
 - Set the method to **POST**
 - Add the JSON Schema, provided in the **data** folder in this repo